| Skinnier Double-chocolate Marquise, for chocoholics '...very velvety and light" '...like a giant truffle!' - Tasters |

 - Line a one-litre/two pint loaf tin with 2 layers of cling film; leave lots of overhang

-- Halve raspberries and sprinkle over a little raspberry liqueur
+- Halve berries and sprinkle over a little liqueur

 - Have a clean dry jug ready